ianmiell/shutit-templates/CheatSheet.md

 LOGOUT                     - Log out from a LOGIN
 USER <arg>                 - Synonym for LOGIN
-COMMENT <arg>              - Comment to pass through to the ShutIt script
+COMMENT <arg>              - Comment to pass through to the ShutIt script DESCRIPTION <arg>          - A description of the module

 # Docker delivery method